pei-huang/pei-huang.github.io/_pages/publications.md

 ## Work in Progress

-- Linking Disaggregated Emissions Trading Systems, with Jan Abrell and Sebastian Rausch.
+- Linking Disaggregated Emissions Trading Systems. (with Jan Abrell and Sebastian Rausch).
 - Air Pollution and Gun Violence.